alexa-samples/skill-sample-nodejs-multi/instructions/configure-the-skill.md

 Configure the Custom model settings for the skill by setting the invocation, creating a BeepIntent, and assigning the endpoint to the created Lambda ARN.

 ### Configure the Invocation
+*Note: you can skip this if you deployed the skill via the ASK-CLI.*
 1. Return to the Alexa Skills Kit Developer Console at [https://developer.amazon.com/alexa/console/ask](https://developer.amazon.com/alexa/console/ask) and edit your *Beeper* skill.
 2. If you see Smart home model details, on left menu, select the *CUSTOM* tab (otherwise there's no need to do this).
 3. Select the *Invocation* sub-tab and verify the *Skill Invocation Name* is set to `beeper`.

 ### Configure the Intents
+*Note: you can skip this if you deployed the skill via the ASK-CLI.*
 1. Click the **+ Add** button in the *Intents* sub-tab.
 2. With *Create custom intent* selected, enter `BeepIntent`
 3. Click the **Create custom intent** button.